BrunoLevy/learn-fpga/LiteX/software/LiteOS/README.md

 Step 3: run
 -----------
 Reboot the board.
-Connect to it using `lxterm /dev/ttyUSBnnn` where `nnn` depends on the circumstances (0 in most cases).
+The LiteX BIOS automatically finds `boot.bin` on the SDCard and loads it.
+Connect to it using `lxterm /dev/ttyUSBnnn` where `nnn` depends on the circumstances (it is 0 in most cases).
 If everything went well, you will see the LiteOS prompt.

 ```